EdwardRutz/TIL/Webpack/Easy-Breezy-Zero-Config-React-App.md

 Today I learned the react-create-app package is quick, easy and awesome.

-Mid-sized and smaller React are quick and easy with "react-create-app."
-This official React build installs everything needed along with configuring the webserver for a simple install.
+Mid-sized and smaller sites with React are quick and easy using the "react-create-app" package.
+This official React build installs everything needed for development, including configuring the webserver.

 - It uses Webpack and Babel with minmal configuration
 - Best part, the web server is ready to go with no configuration needed
 - ESLint in integrated and shows lint warnings in the console
 - Only one dependency and a few scripts in package.json
 - Zero configuration
-- More dependecies, scripts and configs can be installed and customizing by using the "eject" command.
-This cannot be reversed and scripts must be maintained manually.
+- Flexibility: more dependecies, scripts and configs can be installed and customizing using the "eject" command.
+This cannot be reversed and dependencies must be maintained manually.

 <p align="center">